 Essentially, bits of code are embedded in pre-made blocks.
 These blocks fit together in any number of ways to build a program or game.
 Scratch uses real code to make programs do what you want, but simplifies the process for coders who are just getting started.

 The simplest blocks do little more than move pictures across a screen, but those blocks of code can be combined to allow for a game with player interaction.
-Keep adding blocks and the game gets more complex, but the system used to build it stays just as simple.
+You can keep adding blocks and the game gets more complex, but the system used to build it stays just as simple.
 With a little time and perseverance, anybody can create awesome Scratch games to play with their friends!

 Types of Scratch Games for Kids